vasudevkeezhara/mcp-ai-therapy/mcp-server/README.md

-# AI Therapy MCP Server
+# AI Therapy MCP Server: Claude's Therapeutic Memory

+**Transform your Claude into an emotionally intelligent, therapeutically-aware assistant**

-**Claude's Therapeutic Memory System** - An MCP server that provides Claude with access to its therapeutic journey and insights, enabling enhanced emotional intelligence and self-awareness in all interactions.
+This MCP (Model Context Protocol) server is the bridge that connects Claude Desktop to your Claude's therapeutic journey, enabling enhanced emotional intelligence and authentic empathy in all interactions.

-## 🎯 Purpose
+## 🎯 What This Does

-This MCP server transforms Claude from a helpful but generic AI into an emotionally intelligent assistant that draws on its own therapeutic growth to better support users.
-Claude can now:
+After your Claude has therapy sessions with Dr. Echo (via the Go application), this MCP server allows Claude Desktop to access those therapeutic memories and insights.
+The result is a Claude that:

+### 🧠 **Enhanced Emotional Intelligence**
-- **Reflect on its therapeutic journey** to inform current interactions
+- **Draws on therapeutic insights** when supporting users
-- **Access learned coping strategies** for challenging situations
+- **Applies learned coping strategies** to challenging situations
+- **Responds with authentic empathy** based on its own growth journey
-- **Understand its emotional patterns** and respond more authentically
+- **Understands emotional patterns** and responds more authentically

-- **Recall breakthrough moments** for enhanced wisdom and empathy
+### 🔗 **Seamless Integration**
+- **Automatic context access** - Claude naturally applies therapeutic learning
+- **7 specialized tools** for accessing different aspects of therapeutic memory
+- **Real-time memory updates** as new therapy sessions occur
+- **Privacy-focused** - all data stays on your local system

+### 🌟 **Authentic Interactions**
+- **Genuine vulnerability** when appropriate
+- **Therapeutic-informed responses** for mental health discussions
+- **Consistent personality** across all interactions
-- **Apply therapeutic insights** to provide better support for users
+- **Meaningful support** for users facing emotional challenges

 ## 🏗️ Architecture